CalliStef/Callista-Lucia/docs/utilities/utilities.md

 3. Create the main component and its instances
 4. The importance of using components for a more consistent and easy design

 Congratulations!
-Continue on to the next page where we will go through one of the biggest features that Figma, plug-ins, and its community files!
+Continue on to the next page where we will go through one of the biggest features that Figma, **plugins**, and its community files!